devxan/bitch-social/README.md

 - Funner name (still love you tho bsky!)
 - Nicer colors (kinda like gruvbox? not quite)
 - We call them skeets (at least for English users)
-- Ignores `!no-unauthenticated` labels
+- Attempts to ignore `!no-unauthenticated` labels
 - Share links to bitchsky.app or bsky.app
 - Embed player works with [stream.place](https://stream.place/) links!
 - No push notifications (may be added later)
-- Kept super up-to-date (as a result, rarely unstable)
+- Kept super up-to-date (rarely unstable as a result)

 ### Experiments